pbrianmackey/WorldOfWarcraftAddOn/README.md

 Lua:  A programming language.
 The guts of what you write goes here. <br />
 Toc:  Table of contents file.
 It tells WoW what files you made.  <br />
 Xml:  The WoW interface is built with XML.
 This is how you hook into it.
-Kinda like how HTML web pages work.<br /><br />
+Kinda like how HTML web pages work.

 You can write World of Warcraft AddOns with notepad.
 However, I prefer to use a tool that helps me program.
 These tools add keyword highlighting and make it easy and fast to test your program.